IoTThinks/EasyLoraGateway/README.md

 5. Ability to be cloud managed via cloud portral.
 6. Ability to display a local web server for basic configuration of all the above.

-We will have a full box package at http://iotthinks.com (Coming soon).
 HAVE FUN.

 <b>TODO - New features</b>